Terms and Conditions for the Supply of Products and Services to Businesses.

 (vii) indirect or consequential loss.

-9.9 This clause 9 shall survive termination of the Contract.
+9.4 This 9 shall survive termination of the Contract.

 11. Consequences of termination